esteban-stafford/sauna_/README.md

 The energy measurements of the CPUs is done through the Running Average Power Limit (RAPL).
 Support for these was added to the Linux kernel since version 3.14.

 To access the Nvidia GPUs and XeonPhi, Sauna uses two libraries provided by both manufacturers.
 From Nvidia, Sauna requires the [GDK](https://developer.nvidia.com/gpu-deployment-kit).
-And from Intel, the [XeonPhi Library]() must be installed.
+And for the XeonPhi, the library is included in the device drivers package.

 ## Building